TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 > TH: I'm not sure if the qPCR helps for cluster 4.
 Most of the time, indica and rufipogon look the same (to me).

 **Figure S11 lmd-paper-ap2**.
 Expression of *AP2/EREBP*-like genes in *O. sativa japonica* cv.
-Nipponbare meristems.
-Data from [@harropGeneExpressionProfiling2016].
+Nipponbare meristems [data from @harropGeneExpressionProfiling2016].

 ## Supplementary tables